CVTCTeamAwesome/agile_sp_2016_TeamAwesome/README.md

 # agile_sp_2016_TeamAwesome

-###Feb 5th: PostgreSQL Setup Guide
+###Feb 7th: Project Update to PostgreSQL & Figaro - Setup Guide
 When doing the latest pull, we've updated to postgres as our database and added figaro.
 You will need to run the following:
   `bundle install`

-You should see `pg` on the bundle list; if not then:
+You should see 'pg' on the bundle list; if not then:

-  - `brew install postgresql` if you have a Mac and brew
+  - `brew install postgresql` if you have a Mac with brew installed
     - otherwise visit http://www.postgresql.org/download/ for your OS
   - after postgresql installed, run `gem install pg`

 You should also now see 'figaro' on the bundle list